prefrontalcortex/DomeTools/README.md

 ![image](https://github.com/user-attachments/assets/1c9a24de-7c78-4ec9-84ef-83b8aab235b2)

 Is it also possible to create custom speaker setups when 5.1 or 7.1 is not enough.
-Just select "Speaker Config Asset" as Audio Send Mode in the Ndi Sender component.
-Then you can create a Speaker Config Asset (Assets > Create > SpeakerConfig) and assign them to the Ndi Sender.
+Just select "Speaker Config Asset" as Audio Send Mode in the `NDI Sender` component.
+Then you can create a Speaker Config Asset (Assets > Create > SpeakerConfig) and assign them to the `NDI Sender`.

 ![image](https://github.com/user-attachments/assets/81e88a7e-2ac9-435c-8fd9-b9866630e537)